mlandukid/social-media-task/README.md

 #### Quickstart

-To get the project up and running, fork the repo and run:
+To get the project up and running, clone (not fork) the repo and run:

 ```
 pip install -r requirements.txt
 flask --debug run
 ```

-The submission should just be a link to your forked repo.
+The submission should just be a link to your cloned repo.